Data and AI Horizon 2026: The Enterprise Readiness Imperative

 Snowflake’s Retrieval-Augmented Generation (RAG) and enterprise search solution, Cortex Search, and custom RAG pipelines represent two different approaches to solving that challenge.
 Understanding how they work—and when each is the right fit—is essential for any organization investing in enterprise-ready AI.

-The debate begins with a shared starting point: Retrieval-Augmented Generation (RAG) enables LLMs to leverage enterprise data effectively.
+The debate begins with a shared starting point: RAG enables LLMs to leverage enterprise data effectively.

 What is RAG?